CollinHeist/TitleCardMaker/docs/card_types/music.md

 ### Filled Percentage

-The filled logic for the timeline is greatly customizable with the _Timeline Fill Percentage_ extra.
+The filled logic for the timeline is customizable with the _Timeline Fill Percentage_ extra.

 If this is set to an explicit number - such as `0.3` - then the timeline will always be that percent filled.
 The number will be interpreted as a percentage.